ahawkins94/project-2/README.md

 It was established that the client would not be contactable during the development period, but the Product Owner had been fully briefed about the business requirements should there be any questions.

+#####Release Planning

+The project consisted of 2 sprints, approximately 3 days each.
+The end of the first sprint was set for Thursday at midday, and the end of the second sprint was set for Sunday at 5 o'clock.
+An MVP was needed by the end of sprint 1.

+During the release planning, the indivual user stories were established and created.